Myles Martin

 Myles Najee Martin (born May 20, 1996) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 86 kilograms.
 In freestyle, he placed second at the '19 US National Championships and is a two-time US U23 National Champion.
 As a folkstyle wrestler, he was an NCAA Division I National champion (two-time finalist), a four-time All-American and a Big Ten Conference champion (three-time finalist) out of the Ohio State University.

 Folkstyle career

 High school

-Born in Penns Grove, New Jersey, Martin went on to attend McDonogh School in Maryland.
+Born in Penns Grove, New Jersey, Martin went on to attend McDonogh School in Owings Mills, Maryland.
 During his time as a high schooler, he became a three-time US Prep National champion, two-time Beast of the East champion, two-time FloNationals finalist, one-time Walsh Jesuit Ironman finalist and was also named the Baltimore Sun All-Metro Wrestler of the Year as a senior in 2015.
 Inside the state of Maryland, he was a three-time Maryland Independent Schools champion and finished his career with an 171–15 record, thirteen of those losses coming in his first two seasons.

 Before entering his senior year, Martin competed at Who's Number One on October 18, 2014, where he was defeated by eventual two-time NCAA champion Zahid Valencia in over-time.